EchoZentrix/EchoZentrix/README.md

 - 👋 Hi!
 I’m EchoPulseX, but you can call me Echo.
-- 👀 I’m interested in software devlopment, video editing and VFX.
+- 👀 I’m interested in software devlopment, gaming, video editing, and VFX.
 - 📕 I’m currently learning front-end programming and advanced motion graphics.
-- 📩 You can reach me through my business email, **SoundWavesKGH@gmail.com**.
+- 📩 You can reach me through my business email, **soundwaveskgh@gmail.com**.
-- 💼 I own my brand, _Echo Studios_.
+- 💼 I own my brand, Sonic Surge Studios.
-- 🎥 My YouTube channel is called _EchoooKGH_.
-- 🗣 You can call me Echo, and my name full username is pronounced as "_ek-kow kay-jee-aich_".
-- 🔗 And finally, here's a link to all my other stuff: **https://wlo.link/@EchoooKGH**
+- 🔗 Here's a link to all my other stuff: **https://wlo.link/@EchoooKGH**